Car Shop—Truth in Repairs

 If a car is covered by the manufacturer’s warranty, a used car warranty, or a motor vehicle service contract, the owner may need to take the vehicle to a specific repair shop designated in the contract.
 The warranty, contract, or insurance policy may also require you to get prior approval before the repair is performed.
 If you do not get prior approval, the company may not pay, or may not pay the costs of diagnosing an issue if no problem is found or the problem is not covered.
 Owners who obtain repair work at a shop not covered in the contract risk having to pay the full price for repairs.

 If the warranty or service contract has expired, or if the owner purchased a used car “as is,” he or she will need to select a repair shop that suits the owner’s needs and budget.
-An “as is” car is a vehicle sold at a used car lot which exceeds the car mileage or age requirements covered by Minnesota’s used car warranty law.
-For more information on the used car warranty law or the Minnesota lemon law protecting new car purchasers, contact the Minnesota Attorney General’s Office to obtain a copy of Minnesota’s Car Laws free of charge.
+An “as is” car is a vehicle sold by a dealer which exceeds the car mileage or age requirements covered by Minnesota’s used car warranty law.
+For more information on the used car warranty law or the Minnesota lemon law protecting new car purchasers, see our brochure entitled Minnesota’s Car Laws.

-For more information on what to consider before purchasing a motor vehicle service contract, also known as an “extended warranty,” contact the Minnesota Attorney General’s Office to obtain a free copy of Motor Vehicle Service Contract Offers.
+Information on what to consider before purchasing a motor vehicle service contract, sometimes incorrectly referred to as an “extended warranty,” is available in our Motor Vehicle Service Contract Offers brochure.

 Finding a Mechanic